 Work with an Experienced Arkansas Workers’ Compensation Attorney Today

-If you or a family member needs to file workers’ compensation or medical leave, you should contact an experienced Arkansas workers’ compensation attorney today.
+If you or a family member needs to file Workers’ Compensation or medical leave, you should contact an experienced Arkansas Workers’ Compensation attorney today.
 The Kieklak Law Firm understands the stress and complexity involved with filing for workers’ comp or medical leave, and we are here to help alleviate the process.
-Ken Kieklak possesses over a decade of legal experience handling a wide range of workers’ compensation issues, and he is prepared to use that knowledge to represent you.
-To schedule a free legal consultation, call the Kieklak Law Firm at (479) 439-1843.
+Fayetteville AR personal injury lawyer Ken Kieklak possesses over a decade of legal experience handling a wide range of Workers’ Compensation issues, and he is prepared to use that knowledge to represent you.
+To schedule a free legal consultation, call the Kieklak Law Firm at (479) 316-0438.